-The second parameter registered\jvm passed to regtlb is important.
+The second parameter registered_jvm passed to regtlb is important.
 It specifies the name of the JVM that will be linked with the type library.
 The WebLogic jCOM runtime requires this information for linking type library defined object calls to the appropriate wrapper classes.

-The WebLogic Server JVM is registered in the client machine registry via the regjvm tool.
-For details, see "Register the WebLogic Server JVM in the Client Machine Registry" on page 2-10.
+The WebLogic Server JVM is registered in the client machine registry via the regivm tool.
+For details, see "Register the WebLogic Server JVM in the Client Machine Registry" on page 3-8.